catalyzeio/stratum-docs/guides/php-mysql.md

 "datica" remote added.
 ```

-The [The Platform CLI](https://github.com/daticahealth/cli) added a git remote to your local repo so you can now push code to your environment on Datica.
+[The Platform CLI](https://github.com/daticahealth/cli) added a git remote to your local repo so you can now push code to your environment on Datica.

 ```
 # git remote -v